 Septor does not come with any web browser but Tor launcher that you run to install Tor web browser.

 And third is the community.
-Septor official website provides very little information about the distro and it has no forum for discussion or features highlights.
-On the other hand, Tails and other privacy-centric distros have properly put out information on their website and their community support is also very good.
+Septor official website provides very little information about the distro, and it has no forum for discussion or features highlights.
+On the other hand, Tails and other privacy-centric distros have properly put out information on their website, and their community support is also excellent.